How To Backup And Restore Drivers

 - Open Double Driver and click the ‘Restore’ tab

 - Click the ‘Locate Backup’ button and search for your backup folder – easiest way is to click the … button next to ‘Other location’ and browse to the folder you backed it up in then press ‘OK’ button

 - The Restore window now displays all the selected drivers – deselect (untick) any you don’t want to restore then press the ‘Restore Now’ button to commence the Restore process.

 Other Options In Double Driver

-‘Save’ tab saves the driver list to a location you choose.
+‘Save’ tab saves the list to a location you choose.
 ‘Print’ tab prints a list of the selected driver details.
 ‘Clear’ tab clears the screen ready for you to begin a new operation.
 ‘Exit’ tab closes the program.

-To backup the drivers from a non-live/non-booting Windows computer (e.g. you can access the hard drive but the PC does not power up) – in the Backup process above select the ‘Scan Other System’ button and browse to the Windows folder of the other system/hard drive.
+To backup from a non-live/non-booting Windows computer (e.g. you can access the hard drive but the PC does not power up) – in the Backup process above select the ‘Scan Other System’ button and browse to the Windows folder of the other system/hard drive.

-Double Driver is free, portable and makes it very easy to backup or restore as many or as few drivers as you require – it can save hours of frustration hunting for an unknown driver.
+Double Driver is free, portable and makes it very easy to backup or restore as many or as few as you require – it can save hours of frustration hunting for an unknown driver.